dream of red mansion cover

 A scene of actress Chen Xiaoxu in Dream of Red Mansion

-Chen Xiaoxu is widely praised for her portrayal of Lin Daiyu in the 1987 TV series Dream of Red Mansion (Still from Dream of Red Mansion)
+Chen Xiaoxu is widely praised for her portrayal of Lin Daiyu in the 1987 TV series Dream of the Red Chamber (Still from Dream of the Red Chamber)

 Visual adaptations also put the characters’ looks under scrutiny.
 Cao described Lin Daiyu’s appearance as: “Dusky arched brows that seemed to frown yet not frown, eyes that spoke of tender affection, that seem to smile yet not smile (两弯似蹙非蹙罥烟眉,一双似喜非喜含情目)”—poetic, but not helpful for casting.
 The actresses in both the 2010 drama and 2024 film were criticized for having “dead fish eyes,” though the 1987 performance by Chen Xiaoxu is considered iconic.
 The looks, dress, and conduct of the novel’s hundreds of other characters also frequently fall short of readers’ expectations.